 The conference is community-driven – all members are invited to submit proposals to talk at the conference; speakers are selected by an independent review panel of volunteers and by a programme committee which is renewed each year; the social programme and Expo are carefully created each year with the explicit aim of fostering conversation between attendees, speakers and exhibitors.

-In 2017, the 25th annual EuroSTAR Conference will take place from November 6-9 in Copenhagen with full-day & half-day tutorials, active workshops, dozens of track sessions, networking & social events, an interactive Test Lab and software testing exhibition.
+In 2018, the 26th annual EuroSTAR Conference will take place from November 12-15 in The Hague (Netherlands) with full-day & half-day tutorials, active workshops, dozens of track sessions, networking & social events, an interactive Test Lab and software testing exhibition.
 For more details on the History of the EuroSTAR Conference – visit our Conference History.

 For information on attending or exhibiting at the conference – Contact Us.